Fuhsuann/jonreeve.com-hakyll/posts/2014-06-09-hacking-at-the-open-syllabus-project-collocations-by-subject.md

 layout: post
 title: "Hacking at the Open Syllabus Project: Collocations by Subject"
 category: digital humanities
-tags:
-  - natural language processing
-  - python
-  - text analysis
+tags: natural language processing, python, text analysis
 ---

 I was invited to hack around on the [Open Syllabus project](http://opensyllabusproject.org/) this past Saturday, which I was really excited to do.
 They've scraped the web and come up with around 1.5 million syllabi, and only just released their API to researchers this weekend.
 I wanted to run some computational analyses on these syllabi, to attempt questions like: